MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex3_DLP_reports.md

     module: 'Module 2 - Implement Data Loss Prevention'
 ---

-# Lab 2 - Exercise 3 - Manage DLP Reports
+# Lab 2 - Exercise 3 – Manage DLP reports

 You are Joni Sherman, the Compliance Administrator for Contoso Ltd. tasked to configure the company's Microsoft 365 tenant for data loss prevention.
 Contoso Ltd. is a company offering driving instruction in the United States and you need to make sure that sensitive customer information does not leave the organization.
 You are informed that a new compliance officer will help you review DLP reports.